dean0x7d/pybinding/docs/tutorial/kpm.rst

 DOS
 ***

-The following example demonstates the usage of the :meth:`~.KernelPolynomialMethod.calc_dos` method which computes the total density of states (DOS) in a system:
+The following example demonstates the usage of the :meth:`.KPM.calc_dos` method which computes the total density of states (DOS) in a system:

 .. plot::
     :context: close-figs